2016 World's Strongest Man: Event 1: Frame Carry

-In the first event, the Frame Carry, Laurence Shahlaei sprinted out to an early lead in the first heat but injured his calf on the way back.
-He was able to complete the course, and his competition was already over.
-That gave Mateusz Kieliszkowski a clear path to the win, the young Pole setting an incredible time of 17.69 seconds.
+In the first event, the Frame Carry, Laurence Shahlaei sprinted out to an early lead but sustained a left calf injury during the event.
+He was unable to complete the course, and had to withdraw from the competition.
+That gave Mateusz Kieliszkowski a clear path to the win, with the young Pole setting an incredible time of 17.69 seconds and the event win.
 Konstantine Janashia, another rookie in the final, was five seconds slower in second, while Brian Shaw grabbed 8 points for third.
 Hafthor Bjornsson's grip failed him, and he finished in 5th place.
 Another favorite for the title, Eddie Hall, was battling two dislocated fingers and could not hold the weight.
 He had to settle for last place.